Business: Human resources

 Human resources can be defined as division of business that involves finding, screening, recruiting, and training job applicants.
 Human resources, or HR, is crucial for all businesses to succeed as it helps companies adjust to a fast-moving business environment and the increasing demand for jobs.

-The term "Human Resource" was first coined by John R. Commons in his novel The Distribution of Wealth'.
+The term "human resource" was coined by John R. Commons in his novel The Distribution of Wealth.
 HR departments are relatively new as they began developing in the late 20th century.
 HR departments' main goal is to maximize employee productivity and protecting the company from any issues that may arise in the future.
 Some of the most common activities conducted by those working in HR include increasing innovation and creativity within a company, applying new approaches to work projects, and efficient training and communication with employees.

 Two of the most popular subdivisions of HR are Human Resource Management, HRM, and Human Resource Information Systems, or HRIS.
 The HRM route is for those who prefer an administrative role as it involves oversight of the entirety of the company.
 HRIS involves the storage and organization of employee data including full names, addresses, means of contact, and anything else required by that certain company.

 Some careers of those involved in the Human Resource field include enrollment specialists, HR analyst, recruiter, employment relations manager, etc.